-From here you can create the Fuzzing Project with a click on the Plus button next to “Create Fuzzing Project”.
+From here, you can create the Fuzzing Project with a click on the plus button next to “Create Fuzzing Project”.

 CI Fuzz will automatically detect most current build systems for C++ including CMake, Autotools, Scons, Bazel, Ninja and of course Unix Makefiles.
 If it recognizes a build system it will ask to automatically create a script to build the project with sensible defaults.

 But even if the build system is not detected you can just enter the steps needed to build the project manually.
+Click continue.

-Here you also need to provide the name of a docker image, which will allow CI Fuzz to create containers in which the fuzzing project and fuzz tests will be built.
+Here you need to provide the name of a docker image, which will allow CI Fuzz to create containers in which the fuzzing project and fuzz tests will be built.
 This image must contain all the dependencies needed to build your project.